-Power port

-Connect the supplied power adapter here.

-10/100BaseT LAN port Use standard LAN cables (RJ45 connectors) to connect your PCs to these ports.

-If required, any port can be connected to another hub.
-Any LAN port will automatically function as an "Uplink" port when necessary.

-Internet port (10/100BaseT)

-Connect the DSL or Cable Modem here.
+Antenna One 2 dbi antenna.
+WAN Connect the DSL or Cable Modem here.
 If your modem came with a cable, use the supplied cable.
 Otherwise, use a standard LAN cable.

-Reset Button

-This button has two (2) functions:

-- Reboot.
-When pressed and released, the Wireless Router will reboot (restart). - Clear All Data.
+LAN Use standard LAN cables (RJ45 connectors) to connect your PCs to these ports.
+Reset Button This button has two (2) functions: • Reboot .
+When pressed and released, the Wireless Router will reboot (restart). • Clear All Data .
 This button can also be used to clear ALL data and restore ALL settings to the factory default values.

-To Clear All Data and restore the factory default values:

-- 1. Power Off. - 2.
-Hold the Reset Button down while you Power On. - 3.
-Keep holding the Reset Button for a few seconds, until the RED LED has flashed TWICE. - 4.
-Release the Reset Button.
+To Clear All Data and restore the factory default values: 1.
+Power Off.
+2. Hold the Reset Button down while you Power On.
+3. Keep holding the Reset Button for a few seconds, until the RED LED has flashed TWICE.
+4. Release the Reset Button.
 The Wireless Router is now using the factory default values.
+Power port Connect the supplied power adapter here.

-Installation
+Chapter 2 Installation